cornell-zhang/catalyst2018/lab1/README.md

 bit in B (i.e., every one becomes a zero and every zero becomes a one).
 Then we need to add one to the inverted version of B. If we add the result to A, it will have the same effect as subtracting B from A. In other words, using binary arithmetic A - B = A + !B + 1, where !B means invert every bit.
-Figure 13 illustrates how to implement a subtractor.
 You can implement the subtractor either by working out the inversion and increment by one on paper and then using the ripplecarry adder from Part 3.
 For the truly ambitious, you could implement a two-bit subtractor by working with three other groups.
 Combine each groups’ breadboard implementation of